Microgravity Vibration Isolation Subsystem (MVIS)

 In 1996, the CSA began developing a version of this technology that was used on the MIR space station for two years.
 A second generation was operated by Canadian astronaut Bjarni Tryggvason on mission STS-85 in 1997.

 Now in its third generation, MVIS could begin unlocking some of the most fundamental laws of nature in early 2008.
 One series of experiments will try to isolate the role of gravity in water evaporation, which could help develop more energy-efficient distilling processes back on Earth.
-Physicists and chemists around the world will benefit from the environment provided by MVIS on Fluid Science Laboratory on the ISS over the next 10 or more years.
+Physicists and chemists around the world will benefit from the environment provided by MVIS on FSL on the ISS over the next 10 or more years.

 The module has room for 10 international standard payload rack (ISPR)s, each hosting an entire laboratory in miniature - complete with power and cooling systems, and video and data links to researchers back on Earth.